open-forest-observatory/ofo-argo/postprocess_docker/README.md

 This Docker image provides automated post-processing of photogrammetry products from drone surveys.
 It downloads raw photogrammetry outputs (orthomosaics, DSMs, DTMs) and mission boundary polygons from S3 storage, crops rasters to mission boundaries, generates Canopy Height Models (CHMs), creates Cloud Optimized GeoTIFFs (COGs), produces PNG thumbnails, and uploads processed products back to S3 in organized mission-specific directories.

+The current version PROCESSES ONE MISSION AT A TIME.
+You cannot use this standalone docker image to process multiple missions in an automated way.
+For that, please use Argo.

 The image is based on GDAL (Geospatial Data Abstraction Library) and includes Python geospatial tools (rasterio, geopandas) and rclone for S3 operations.

-The docker image is located at `ghcr.io/open-forest-observatory/photogrammetry-postprocess:1.2` and is attached as a package to this repo.
+The docker image is located at `ghcr.io/open-forest-observatory/photogrammetry-postprocess:1.4` and is attached as a package to this repo.

 <br/>